Which Libido Type Best Describes You?

 Advice: A reality check may help: Very few couples have sex every day!

 Snapshot: You find it difficult to become aroused or enjoy sex unless it involves a special situation or object.

-What’s behind it: Researchers aren’t sure why fetishes’from mild to extreme’develop, but they generally form early.
+Libido meaning: Researchers aren’t sure why fetishes – from mild to extreme – develop, but they generally form early.

 Advice: To boost your desire, focus on one good reason to have sex, rather than all the reasons not to.

 Many people have a mixed libido type.
-(The ‘erotic/sensual’ combo is the most common, Pertot says.)
+(The “erotic/sensual” combo is the most common, Pertot says.)
+And it’s no big deal if you and your partner have different sexual appetites.
 Look at your and your partner’s libido types not as a fixed label, but a starting point.
-‘Once you accept your sexuality more confidently, you can focus on what’s right for you both rather than on what’s missing.’
+“Once you accept your sexuality more confidently, you can focus on what’s right for you both rather than on what’s missing.”